 Most women in the Over Fifty Fitness community assume they're "doing fine."
 The test often reveals hidden deficits in strength, power, or balance — the exact things that determine long-term independence.
 Knowing your number changes what you train for.

-Illustrative example based on clinical data · Individual results vary
+Illustrative example based on population research · Individual results vary

 "Most women in this programme think they're doing everything right — until they see their Mobility Age."

 Not because they're not trying.
-Because no one has ever given them a clinical number.
+Because no one has ever given them a real number.
 The test doesn't judge effort — it measures outcome.
 That difference is everything.

 Find Out Where You Actually Stand →

-Project Aeterna gives you the data to understand it — and act on it.
+Project Aeterna gives you the data to understand yours — and act on it.

 Most health platforms track weight, steps, and sleep.
 None of them measure what actually predicts long-term independence: how strong, stable, and capable your body is in everyday life.